RohanDalton/sygaldry/docs/source/configuration.rst

   The ``_deep`` key itself is stripped from the returned mapping.

 ``_include`` (list)
   Include other config files at load time.
+Included files are loaded and deep-merged before the current file's own keys.

 ``_entries`` (list)
   Use to define dict keys that are dynamically resolved.